mhdmoh/VMPlayer/README.md

 # VMPlayer
-a simple music and video player in android java
+a simple Video and Music player made with android java

 ## The available features are :